wingyu/game_of_life/README.md

     $ make build test

-Currently, This will only create a Blinker.
+Currently, this will only create a Blinker.
 Adding more life forms will involve updating the binary file

 ## The Rules
 1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.